Practising yoga at a retreat in the Sacred Valley, Peru

 Huayna Picchu

-You need to buy a permit (numbers limited) to climb Huayna Picchu and it does sell out a long way in advance.
+You need to buy a permit (limited in number) to climb Huayna Picchu, and it sells out well in advance.
 Please ask us for more information.

-Once you make the top, you have a new and wonderful perspective over Machu Picchu.
+Once you reach the top, you have a new and wonderful perspective of Machu Picchu.
 Huayna Picchu also offers access to the Temple of the Moon, one of the three main temples at Machu Picchu.

 Machu Picchu Mountain

-The Machu Picchu Mountain trek is considered to be a moderate to challenging trek.
-You follow an original stone Inca Trail up to its peak, at 3,082m/10,111ft, which offers breathtaking views of the ruins and the valleys, and is 652m/2,139ft about Machu Picchu.
+The Machu Picchu Mountain trek is considered moderate to challenging.
+You follow an original Inca Trail up to its peak at 3,082m/10,111ft, which offers breathtaking views of the ruins and the valleys and is 652m/2,139ft above Machu Picchu.

-You will then have two hours of free time to explore on your own before taking the bus back down to the town of Aguas Calientes where we will have lunch and then take a mid-afternoon Vistadome train back to Ollantaytambo or Poroy and will then drive back to Cusco where we will spend the night.
+You will then have two hours of free time to explore on your own before taking the bus back to the town of Aguas Calientes, where we will have lunch.
+We will then take a mid-afternoon Vistadome train back to Ollantaytambo or Poroy, and then drive back to Cusco, where we spend the night.

 Lodging: Tierra Viva Cusco Plaza or similar caliber hotel